Silken Windhound Coat Colors

 Register as: On a solid dog, you can skip registering a white marking.
 For dogs who have some degree of white:

-AKC: [Marking] 101 White Trim, 437 White Trim Black Mask,
+AKC: [Marking] 101 White Trim, 437 White Trim Black Mask

 Irish Marked: White pigment deletion continues further up the legs, tail, face, and undersides.
 Can create a full or partial white collar.
 This white pattern is commonly seen in herding breeds.
 A dog who is one copy of self and one copy of spots will sometimes phenotype as Irish marked, often called “pseudo Irish”.
 True Irish marked (often referred to as Si) tests as S. A dog who is one copy of true Irish markings and one copy of spots will be “flashy Irish” which typically presents as a full white collar, very high white on the legs, and sometimes a white patch on the rear.
 A dog that tests S/S and phenotypes as Irish marked should be assumed to be true Irish marked.
 A dog who is S/sp and has flashy Irish markings should be assumed to have one copy of true Irish and one copy of spots.